vippsas/vipps-solutions/vending-machines/one-time-payment.md

 ### Step 2: The customer authorizes the payment

-The customer scans the QR code to begin authorizing the payment.
+When the customer scans the QR code, they go directly to the Vipps or MobilePay payment screen on their phone, where they can approve the payment.

 <AUTHORIZEPAYMENT />